Nodge/tsip/proposals/TSIP-01 BaseError.md

 ### Implementing the Interface

-Library authors can implement the `BaseError` interface as demonstrated in the example above.
+Library authors can implement the `BaseError` interface as demonstrated in the example below.
 A library is free to introduce additional capabilities, provided they do not conflict with or alter the proposed behavior of `BaseError` and `BaseErrorContructor`.

 ```typescript
 class BaseErrorImpl<T> extends Error implements BaseError<T> {